Winter’s on its way, and that means frosty flakes will soon be falling here in the northeast.

 The second handle is spring-loaded, to turn your lower hand into a powerhouse of upper body strength, lifting and tossing medium to heavy snow in a fluid motion.

-The 18-inch blade is constructed from transparent polycarbonate with a heavy-duty plastic wear strip.
+The 18-inch blade is constructed from blue polycarbonate with an aluminum wear strip.
 In addition to shoveling snow, it can be used for other gardening chores like lifting mulch and compost.

 Snow Joe offers a two-year full warranty.